eloquent/endec/README.md

 echo $codec->decode('sbbone'); // outputs 'foobar'
 ```

-More complex encodings may not be able to consume data byte-by-byte.
+More complex transforms may not be able to consume data byte-by-byte.
 As an
 example, attempting to base64 encode each byte as it is received would result in
 invalid output filled with padding characters.
 Data transforms also have to deal
 with error conditions, such as attempting to decode invalid data.